 Hello there, back again with another real guitar review here!
 This time, we are having an excellent Telecaster clone by SX STL Alder Telecaster!
+If you are a regular reader of my website, you are very aware of my love for SX Guitars.
+I have played almost all the models and also owned an SX SST62 which I loved a lot!

 For those who are on a tight budget, it’s pretty normal to go for the alternative brands that manufacture iconic guitar designs such as Strats, Teles or Les Pauls.
 But the problem with the budget-friendly clones is that they usually ship with very low-quality hardware.
 Plus, you also have the risk of having a not properly checked and inspected instrument as well as bad craftsmanship.

 So one should accept the fact that you will most likely have a bad instrument with clones.
 However, SX Guitars are a bit different from the rest.
-One of the main reasons for this is that they really use a set of nice quality woods on the body and the neck, also the craftsmanship is pretty OK most of the times.
+One of the main reasons for this is that they really use a set of nice quality woods on the body and the neck, also the craftsmanship is pretty OK most of the time.

 I also strongly believe that SX Guitars are so successful with the amount of precision they apply to the clones.
 It’s so on point that sometimes it may even be a disadvantage for some people.
 For example, if you know about 50s Strats and Teles, they usually don’t feature a truss rod adjustment that is normally placed on the headstock.